Hello and welcome.

-Inspired by a combination of the consensus definition of equity from the National Academies of Sciences in Two-Thousand-Nineteen and the psychological foundation for all of my work, Self-Determination Theory, I propose a three-part definition that will enable you to avoid a major mistake.
+Inspired by a combination of the consensus definition of equity from the National Academies of Sciences in 2019 and the psychological foundation for all of my work, Self-Determination Theory, I propose a three-part definition that will enable you to avoid a major mistake.

 Equity is, first, about achieving a parity among groups with regard to need satisfaction.

 Equity is, second, about distributing resources fairly with regard to meeting needs.

 And finally, equity is about removing barriers to need satisfaction.

 You might have noticed that, in my definition of equity, “meeting needs” is central.

 That also means that without a clear and credible definition of needs then we will not be able to achieve the goal of equity.

 Throughout my work I talk about Primary Needs, Secondary Needs, Particular Needs, and Derivative Needs.

 There are eight primary needs: air, water, food, shelter, sleep, relatedness, autonomy, and competence.

 The first five probably seem obvious to you, while the final three have been verified by decades of empirical research.